A two-player portfolio tracking game: Problem formulation

 \begin{Definition} A pair of admissible strategies $ (\hat{\alpha}^1,\hat{\alpha}^2) \in \cA^1 \times \cA^2$ is called an \emph{open-loop Nash equilibrium} if for all admissible strategies $\alpha^1 \in \cA^1$ and $\alpha^2 \in \cA^2$ it holds that

 \end{Definition}

 In other words, in a Nash equilibrium neither player has an incentive to deviate from the chosen strategy.

-\begin{Remark} $\phantom{}$ \begin{enumerate} \item In the special case of optimally liquidating the agents' initial risky asset holdings $x^1, x^2 \in \RR$ without tracking exogenously given target strategies, i.e., $\xi^1 \equiv \xi^2 \equiv 0$, and with non-random terminal target positions $\Xi^1_T = \Xi^2_T = 0$ $\PP$-almost surely, the above formulated two-player (deterministic) differential game is solved in~\citet{CarlinLoboViswanathan:07} setting $\sigma = 0$ in the performance functionals in~\eqref{def:objective1} and~\eqref{def:objective2}, and in~\citet{SchiedZhang:17} allowing for $\sigma > 0$ instead.
-In both studies, the authors obtain a unique open-loop Nash equilibrium in the sense of Definition~\ref{def:Nash} in closed form within the class of deterministic strategies. \item Two-stage extensions of the model in~\citet{CarlinLoboViswanathan:07} with risk-neutral agents, i.e., $\sigma =0$ in~\eqref{def:objective1} and \eqref{def:objective2}, are studied, e.g., in~\citet{SchiedSchoeneborn:09}, and~\citet{CarmonaYang:09} by allowing for different time horizons between both agents.
-The former determines a unique deterministic open-loop Nash equilibrium whereas the latter numerically analyzes a closed-loop Nash equilibrium. \end{enumerate} \end{Remark}
+\begin{Remark} In the special case of optimally liquidating the agents' initial risky asset holdings $x^1, x^2 \in \RR$ without tracking exogenously given target strategies, i.e., $\xi^1 \equiv \xi^2 \equiv 0$, and with non-random terminal target positions $\Xi^1_T = \Xi^2_T = 0$ $\PP$-almost surely, the above formulated two-player (deterministic) differential game is solved in~\citet{CarlinLoboViswanathan:07} setting $\sigma = 0$ in the performance functionals in~\eqref{def:objective1} and~\eqref{def:objective2}; and in~\citet{SchiedZhang:17} allowing for $\sigma > 0$ instead.
+In both studies, the authors obtain a unique open-loop Nash equilibrium in the sense of Definition~\ref{def:Nash} in closed form within the class of deterministic strategies. \end{Remark}